Rec (manga): Manga

 Written and illustrated by Q-Tarō Hanamizawa, Rec was serialized in Shogakukan's seinen manga magazine Monthly Sunday Gene-X from November 19, 2002, to March 19, 2013.
 Shogakukan collected its chapters in sixteen tankōbon volumes, released from September 19, 2003, to June 19, 2013.

 Anime

 An anime adaptation containing nine twelve-minute episodes was animated by Shaft and aired in Japan between February 3 and March 31, 2006; a single original video animation episode was also produced.
 The anime's opening theme is "Cheer!
 (Makka na Kimochi)" (Cheer!～まっかなキモチ～) performed by Kanako Sakai, written by Hiiro Misaki, and composed and arranged by Kōhei Koyama.
 The anime's ending theme is "Devotion" performed by BRACE;d, and written, composed, and arranged by a.k.a.dRESS (ave;new).

 The series was directed by Ryūtarō Nakamura and written by Reiko Yoshida and features music by Kei Haneoka.
 Hideyuki Morioka designed the characters and served as chief animation director.
 Four of the episodes were outsourced outside of Shaft: episode 2 to Daume; and episodes 3, 5, and 7 to Studio Pastoral.

-Episode list
+Episodes

 All episodes were written by Reiko Yoshida and storyboarded by Ryūtarō Nakamura.